惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Wales saw its hottest ever temperature in May on Monday evening, with 32.2C recorded at Hawarden Airport in Flintshire.
 The previous record of 30.6C in Newport stood for 82 years.

-Greater London, Surrey, Norfolk and Oxfordshire, saw temperatures soar above 32C - and the Met Office forecasts the mercury could yet climb to 36C tomorrow.
+Greater London, Surrey, Norfolk and Oxfordshire, saw temperatures soar above 32C - and the Met Office forecasts the mercury could yet climb to 36C on Tuesday.

 The Met Office has warned that sweltering temperatures could reach up to 36C in the south east of England by 2pm on Tuesday

-Tens of thousands of Britons descended on beaches today, including in Bournemouth (pictured)
+Tens of thousands of Britons descended on beaches on Monday, including in Bournemouth (pictured)

 Tourists and families cool off in the sea at Bournemouth beach